zhenlan0426/CompressARC/notes.md

 8. mask search over both start and length. alternatively, mask search over only length, use top left corner of logits as start.
 9. as part of post-processing, instead of collecting all solutions throughout training, collect solution based on last model weights and z without sample.
 10. add "batch" as in multiple starting points.
+   - share f or separate f for each batch?
+   - first run batch and select top k, then run more iterations on top k, discarding the rest?

 does not work:
 3. multitensor system is conceptually elegant, but not efficient for computation.
 Reimplement with a single flattened tensor?